Ricky Seals-Jones Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Matchup vs. Tampa Bay

-- Seals-Jones has averaged zero receiving yards per game in his three career matchups against the Buccaneers, 31.5 fewer than his over/under for Sunday's game.
+- Against the Buccaneers, Seals-Jones has averaged zero receiving yards per game in his three career matchups, 31.5 fewer than his over/under for Sunday's game.

 - The Buccaneers have the NFL's 19th-ranked pass defense this season, yielding 269.4 yards per game through the air.

-- The Buccaneers have given up 16 passing TDs this season (2.0 per game), ranking them 21st among NFL defenses.
+- The Buccaneers have allowed 16 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- In his Week 8 matchup with the Broncos, Seals-Jones caught two passes for 12 yards while being targeted four times.
+- In his Week 8 outing against the Broncos, Seals-Jones was targeted four times, totaling 12 yards on two receptions.

-- Seals-Jones has recorded 121 receiving yards (40.3 per game) and one touchdown, hauling in 12 balls on 17 targets over his last three games.
+- Seals-Jones has 12 catches on 17 targets for 121 yards and one touchdown over his last three games, averaging 40.3 yards per game.

 Seals-Jones' Washington Teammates